lislon/java-drill-multithread-row-level/README.md

 Please see `RowBlockerImpl`

-Classes in `ru.lislon.draft.*` was made for an attempt to compare perfomance between full-featured RowBlockerImpl with their simpler variations.
+Classes in `ru.lislon.draft.*` were made for an attempt to compare perfomance between full-featured RowBlockerImpl with their simpler variations.

 Benchmark classes are draft and requires a lot of additional research.